Underground to Mainstream - what "sells" in Rap?

 4. Profanity

 Last but not least, does popularity affect the level of profanity?
 One would expect that with great fame comes great responsibility and that underground usually has more freedom.
-While it does hold in some cases, we can see that Lil wayne has one of the highest levels of profanity and Aesop Rock is one of the cleanest rappers!
+While it does hold in some cases, we can see that Lil Wayne has one of the highest levels of profanity and Aesop Rock is one of the cleanest rappers!

 Popularity vs Profanity